goob8079/Dogs-Spring-Boot/README.md

-<h1> At the moment, taking a break from working on this website to learn more HTML, CSS, and JavaScript. </h1>
+<h1> At the moment, taking a break from working on this website to learn more HTML, CSS, and JavaScript.
+I will still try to come back every now and then to work on this though. </h1>
 <h1>Trying to make a basic login page and registration form</h1>

 The website will include a backend for a website to display different dogs and such.